haiiliin/pyqtribbon/README.md

 ## Installation

-`pyqtribbon` is distribued to [PyPI](https://pypi.org/project/pyqtribbon/), you can use pip to install it:
+`pyqtribbon` is distributed to [PyPI](https://pypi.org/project/pyqtribbon/), you can use pip to install it:

 ```shell
 pip install pyqtribbon